Oprah Makes Instantly Iconic #TimesUp Speech While Accepting Golden Globe

-When the world found out Oprah Winfrey would take home the 2018 Golden Globes’ Cecil B. Demille Award, the HFPA’s lifetime achievement honour, we all knew the cultural icon’s speech would be spine-tinglingly, world-changingly inspirational.
-After all, the ability to pull off such huge moments is what Reese Witherspoon, who introduced her Wrinkle In Time costar at the awards show, said makes Oprah so "extraordinary".
-But as both the teary Beverly Hilton audience and viewers at home learned, we hadn’t seen anything yet when it comes to uplifting, culture-shifting Oprah rallying cries.
+When the world found out Oprah Winfrey would take home the 2018 Golden Globes’ Cecil B. Demille Award, the HFPA’s lifetime achievement honor, we all know the cultural icon’s speech would be spine-tinglingly, world-changingly inspirational.
+After all, the ability to pull off such huge moments is what Reese Witherspoon, who introduced her Wrinkle In Time costar at the awards show, said makes Oprah so “extraordinary.”
+But, as both the teary Beverly Hilton audience and viewers at home learned is, we hadn’t seen anything yet when it comes to uplifting, culture-shifting Oprah rallying cries.

 What made Oprah’s speech so very special was the epic, unbeatable, fearless way she painted the #TimesUp movement.
-The less plugged-in folks at home may have heard rumblings about the A-list women-led campaign to end systemic sexism, but now they know it’s here to stay — and reaches so far beyond the Hollywood Hills.
+The less plugged-in folks at home may have heard rumblings about the A-list woman-led campaign to end systematic sexism, but now they know it’s here to stay — and reaches so far beyond the Hollywood Hills.

 Advertisement

-The crescendo of Oprah’s speech began when she delved into the story of Recy Taylor, a black woman who was kidnapped, blindfolded, and raped by a horde of white men on the way home after church in 1944.
+The crescendo of Oprah’s speech began when she, the first-ever Black woman to receive the HFPA's highest honor, delved into the story of Recy Taylor, a Black woman who was kidnapped, blindfolded, and raped by a horde of white men on the way home after church in 1944.
 While those men, who threatened to murder Taylor if she ever reported their heinous actions, were never prosecuted, Oprah proudly announced those days are unquestionably, resoundingly over.

 “